AKTrailhead

 Directions:

-From Anchorage, head east on the Glen Highway for roughly 8 miles.
-Take the Eagle River Loop exit and turn right.
-Shortly afterwards, take a right at the first intersection, onto Highland Road.
-Follow this road for several miles until it winds it's way into Highland Valley.
-After crossing a steep gourge, look for South Creek road on your right.
-Turn, then look for West Creek drive on your right; the parking area (where the trail begins) will be immediately on the left side of this road.
+From Anchorage, head northbound on the Glen Highway for roughly 8 miles.
+Take the Eagle River Loop exit, head right, then take a right at the intersection, onto Hiland Road.
+Follow this road for several miles until it winds it's way into Hiland Valley.
+After passing through a steep gourge, look for South Creek road on your right.
+Turn, then turn right again onto West Creek Drive shortly afterwards; the parking area where the trail begins will be on the left.

 Additional Information: